janberner/AuditingTutorial/README.md

 npm install fs-extra
 ```

-To deploy and use a smart contract we first have to create an account, accounts are stored on the blockchain and identify individual users.
+Before we can deploy and use a smart contract we first have to create an account, accounts are also stored on the blockchain and identify individual users.
 A smart contract is deployed to an account, which can have a maximum of one smart contract.
 The account *vehiclestate* will hold the smart contract which will provide a source managment and handle the vehicle state data, from the created sources.
 Reminder you can unlock the wallet with `cleos wallet unlock`.

 ```
 cleos create account eosio vehiclestate <public_key>